Professor of Surgery, Institute of Cancer Research, Imperial College, London; England

 Jo Willett is a Research and Evaluation Facilitator for NHS England’s Sustainable Improvement team.
 She has commissioned and undertaken evaluation of improvement activities for over ten years in the public and private sectors.
 She is passionate about the role that robust research and evaluation activities can play in organisational decision making.

-Joanna Ward is the Service Manager for Critical Care at Guy’s and St Thomas’ NHS Foundation Trust, and is a graduate of the NHS Graduate Management Training Scheme.
+Joanna Ward is the Deputy General Manager of Cardiovascular Services at Guy’s and St Thomas’ NHS Foundation Trust, and is a graduate of the NHS Graduate Management Training Scheme.
 She successfully completed an MSc in Leadership and Service Improvement in 2014, reflecting her particular interests in leadership and leadership development at all levels in healthcare, and in quality and service improvement on both local and system levels.
-She has also written for a number of online blogs on these topics and others, including two guest editorials for the NHS Managers Network.

 Chief Executive, Point of Care Foundation, England